shadytradesman/The-Contract-Website/README.md

 1. The admin's credentials are `admin:nobnobnob`.
 There are also a bunch of test users (user1, user2, user3, etc) with the password `nobnobnob`

-## Contributing

-Please do!
-We have open github issues, but we recommend reaching out to Shady Tradesman before contributing so he can help you find appropriate bug / feature / cleanup work.